shangsuru/blog/content/about.md

 type: "page"
 ---

-Hi, I'm Henry, currently a graduate student of Computer Science at [TU Darmstadt](https://www.tu-darmstadt.de/index.en.jsp).
+Hi, I'm Henry, currently a first year graduate student of Computer Science at [TU Darmstadt](https://www.tu-darmstadt.de/index.en.jsp).
-My main interests are formal methods, more specifically those applied to distributed systems and security protocols.
+My main interests are formal methods, more specifically those applied to the verification distributed systems and the security of protocols and systems in general.

-I've been programming since 2018, mainly using Java and Rust, but I also like functional programming languages.
+I've been programming since 2018, mainly using Java, C++ and Rust, but I also have an interest in functional programming languages like Haskell.

 On this blog, I want to write about research papers that I find interesting or projects that I've done.